Tailbone Injury During Birth: Who Is at Risk?

 Tailbone injury is a potential complication of giving birth.
 It is often caused by pressure from the baby’s head while passing through the birth canal, especially during the later stages of active labor.

 The coccyx — or tailbone — is located at the base of the birth canal.
-The baby comes in direct contact with the coccyx when coming out of the birth canal.
+The baby comes in direct contact with the coccyx when emerging from the birth canal.
 The pressure that builds when the baby passes through the birth canal can cause bruising, dislocation, or even fracture to the tailbone.

 How Common Is Tailbone Injury During Childbirth?

-Women are 5 times more likely to experience tailbone pain than men, according to a medical study in the Ochsner Journal.
+In general, women are 5 times more likely to experience tailbone pain than men, according to research published in the Ochsner Journal.

 Causes of Tailbone Injury During Childbirth